gregfullard/ArgillaDemo/README.md

      * (Back in Jenkins) Create Pipeline

 ## Kill'em all
-If you want to totally remove all containers from yur machine:
+If you want to totally remove all containers from your machine:

 ```
 docker-compose down
+cd env
+./clean.sh
 ```

 ## Using the environment (Preparing for a demo)